What is ovarian cancer?

 Ovarian cancer statistics

-- It is the ninth most common cancer in women.
+- It is the eighth most common cancer in women.

 - Ovarian cancer is most common in women over age 50.